-Trees bring environmental and economic benefits to our community.
+Tree Canopy brings environmental and economic benefits to our community.
 These include Redmond's lush green hillsides, the natural beauty of Redmond, and many additional benefits.
 Tree canopy coverage is a metric that can quantify the amount of Redmond covered by trees and be used as a proxy to better understand many of the benefits detailed below.
-As the city continues to grow, trees and the benefits they provide will enhance the livability of all Redmond's neighborhoods.
+As Redmond continues to grow, trees and the benefits they provide will enhance the livability of all the City's neighborhoods.